 I also work for select clients advising on the development of ‘exceptional/outstanding’ new country house designs related to NPPF Para 79e, and have worked with architects including Francis Terry and Craig Hamilton on successful permissions.

-Voluntary expert work has included serving on the Council for the Care of Churches, the Council for the Care of Churches (Sculpture and Furnishings subcommittee), the Pevsner Architectural Guides Trust; I also chaired the Peer Review Panel for the Churches Conservation Trust, the Victorian Society Buildings Subcommittee (south).
+Voluntary expert work has included serving on the Council for the Care of Churches, the Council for the Care of Churches (Sculpture and Furnishings subcommittee), the Pevsner Architectural Guides Trust and the Victorian Society Buildings Subcommittee (south); I also chaired the Peer Review Panel for the Churches Conservation Trust.
 From 2012, I have been a judge for the Hudson’s Heritage Group Awards/now visit Uk Heritage awards, along with Norman Hudson, Lady Lucinda Lambton and Simon Forrester.